 A very simple and popular interval style workout is refereed to as “up-downs”.
 Start out with a moderate cruising pace you can sustain without much effort for 10 minutes.
 A good rule of thumb that the effort is moderate is if you can easily talk in completely sentences without having to interrupt your speech to take a breath.
 Then, up the pace for 10 minutes to a higher stroke rate.
 Try to get your effort up to a point where you can still talk, but you are breathing hard, and likely your sentences are chopped up a little bit as your take breaths.
 Then, go back to your moderate pace for 10 minutes.
 Repeat these intervals for as many times as you want, or until you feel you have had a good work out.
 Don’t forget to eat and drink when you are done, as if you have done it right, you will blast through about 1000 calories an hour!

 Pro Tips – there are a few in this section:

 - Remember you still have to get back to where you came from, and you will be tired at the end of your work out.
-Make sure you paddling route is one that will bring you back to where you started!
+Make sure you paddle boarding route is one that will bring you back to where you started!

-- Any all around board will do nicely!
+- Any all around paddle board will do nicely!

 - Mix it up as you want.
 Do different lengths of intervals, stop and do push ups, sit ups, burpees, or other exercises on your board.

 Pro Tips – Be safe on the water.
-Wear your leash, and let someone know where you are and when you will be back if paddling alone.
+Wear your leash, and let someone know where you are and when you will be back if paddle boarding alone.
 Drink lots of water like you would while doing other workouts.

 Stand Up Paddle Boarding is Fitness Disguised as Fun